Kessel-Lo

 Kessel-Lo (/nl/) is a sub-municipality of the city of Leuven located in the province of Flemish Brabant, Flemish Region, Belgium.
 It was a separate municipality until 1977.
-On 1 January 1977, it was merged into Leuven.
+The city was merged into Leuven as a sub-municipality on 1 January 1977.

 Etymology

 Its name is derived from "Kessel" (from the Latin "Castellum" for fortress, referring to a fortress that once stood on the Kessel mountain) and "Lo" (forest clearing).

 Culture

 Kessel-Lo is home to the Provinciaal Domein Kessel-Lo, a large provincial park with ponds, playgrounds, soccer fields, Tennis courts, fishing and other areas for recreational activities.
 It also has an 'Ecocentrum' which is the starting point for all activities around nature and environmental education.
 The town has nice smaller public parks such as Park Bellevue, Heuvelhof and Park Michotte and is also known for Vlierbeek Abbey, an old Benedictine abbey built in 1125.

 Several youth organisations are present in Kessel-Lo, such as Chiro Don Bosco, Chiro Vlierbeek, Scouts Vlierbeek, Chiro Blauwput, Chiro Hekeko, Scouts De Vlievleger and Scouts Boven-lo.

 A local brewery has recently been founded called "De Vlier".
 They brew a blond beer called "Kessel's Blond".